-“I feel like that was testament to the hard work I’d been doing through the youth ranks,” he says.
-“Obviously, I would have liked for the time I got to be a bit more, but football’s not an easy game, especially when you’re at a big team like Arsenal.
+“I feel like that was testament to the hard work I’d been doing through the youth ranks,” Boateng says.
+“Obviously, I would have liked for the time I got to be a bit more, but football’s not an easy game, especially when you’re at a big club like Arsenal.

 “It’s still the greatest feeling, I’ve not done anything else in football that can match that.”

 A few months later, as is the case for many youngsters at Arsenal, Boateng was sent out on loan to further his development.